isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 <p>Misconduct</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>2.1 Open defiance and/or rudeness to teachers or school personnel</p>
+<p>2.1 Open defiance and/or rudeness to teachers or school personnel.
-<p><em>This includes refusing to follow school rules, norms, and practices; disobeying teachers' instructions;displaying rudeness or disrespect through words or body language. </em>
+<br><em>This includes refusing to follow school rules, norms, and practices; disobeying teachers' instructions;displaying rudeness or disrespect through words or body language. </em>
 <br>2.2 Repeated disruptive behaviour</p>
 <p><em>This includes in school and outside school, on the school bus.</em>
 </p>